7 Tips To Help You Play Better At Fast Tempos

 Ear Training: 4 Guaranteed Ways to Turbo-Charge Your Ears

-When it comes down to it, great jazz improvisation requires a great ear.
+When it comes down to it, great jazz improv skills require a great ear.
 Otherwise, we end up doing what Jamey Aebersold refers to as “letting our fingers do the walking.”
 Without a properly developed ear, instead of creating music that’s truly unique, authentic, and powerful, we tend to fall into what naturally falls under the…

 Read More

-An Essential Tool To Help You Learn Jazz
+An Essential Tool To Help You Transcribe Jazz

 What if you could take a jazz piano lesson with Bill Evans?
 How about a trumpet lesson with Miles Davis?
 What if we could study advanced jazz piano improvisation techniques with Chick Corea?
-Or imagine what it’d be like taking a piano for beginners class, taught by Duke Ellington Unfortunately, these great masters have long since passed…
+Or imagine what it’d be like taking a piano for beginners class, taught by Duke Ellington.
+Unfortunately, these great masters have long…

 Read More